fairhill1/tiktak/kintal_v1.md

 **Examples:**

 *Comparatives:*
-- mi mor big dan tu = I'm bigger than you
+- mi mas big dan tu = I'm bigger than you
-- sol mor hot dan lun = sun is hotter than moon
+- sol mas hot dan lun = sun is hotter than moon
-- tu go mor rap = you go more rap = you go faster
+- tu go mas rap = you go more rap = you go faster
-- min dom mor old dan tun dom = my house is older than your house
+- min dom mas old dan tun dom = my house is older than your house
 - mi les big dan tu = I'm less big than you = I'm smaller than you
 - lun les hot dan sol = moon is less hot than sun = moon is colder than sun